TimIsabella/FDM_3D_Printer_FlowManager/README.md

 precision of up to 6 digits beyond the decimal, which results in a measurement sensitivity as low as 0.000001mm, and a filament diameter as small as 1mm.

-This measurement is achieved by amplifying the minute differences by way of two long compound levers with small magnets attached at their ends, and analog hall effect sensors to measure magnetic gauss intensity.
-The length of the levers dictates the precision (longer = more precise), and doubling the levers at separate angles ensures accuracy by negating the oval circumference shape which is common with filament.
+This measurement is achieved by amplifying the minute movements by way of dual single levers set with high fulcrum points, and small magnets inlaid at their ends.
+These magnets are positioned over highly sensitive analog hall effect sensors which measure distance by magnetic gauss intensity.
+The length of the levers dictates the precision (longer = more precise), and canting the levers at opposing angles ensures accuracy by negating the oval circumference shape which is common with filament.

-In addition to diameter measurement, a digital encoder wheel can be placed as the third point of contact separate from the lever wheels to precisely measure flow, including retracts, priming, and run-out.
+In addition to diameter measurement, a digital encoder wheel can be placed as a third point of contact separate from the lever wheels to precisely measure flow, including retracts, priming, skipping, and run-out.

 This measurement is then sent by serial to the ESP8266 module that contains a small webserver that wirelessly transmits g-code commands to any WiFi enabled printer to continuously adjust the flow rate live.